Clariscan™ (gadoterate meglumine) injection for intravenous use

 Have a question?
 We would love to hear from you.

-Clariscan™ (gadoterate meglumine) is a gadolinium-based contrast agent indicated for intravenous use with magnetic resonance imaging (MRI) in brain (intracranial), spine, and associated tissues in adult and pediatric patients (including term neonates) to detect and visualize areas with disruption of the blood brain barrier (BBB) and/or abnormal vascularity.
+CLARISCAN™ (gadoterate meglumine) is a prescription gadolinium-based contrast agent indicated for intravenous use with magnetic resonance imaging (MRI) in brain (intracranial), spine and associated tissues in adult and pediatric patients (including term neonates) to detect and visualize areas with disruption of the blood brain barrier (BBB) and/or abnormal vascularity.

-Gadolinium-based contrast agents (GBCAs) increase the risk for NSF among patients with impaired elimination of the drugs.
-Avoid use of GBCAs in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
-NSF may result in fatal or debilitating fibrosis affecting the skin, muscle, and internal organs.
+GBCAs increase the risk for NSF among patients with impaired elimination of the drugs.
+Avoid use of CLARISCAN in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.

 CONTRAINDICATIONS